 Where to stay

 Our home base for the next 5 days was at the modern retreat of Casa Modesta.
 This retreat is located in the Ria Formosa just outside the town of Olhão.
 When you arrive, you are welcomed by the owner, Carlos Fernandes.
 He shares his family story of how this 9-suite retreat came to be while providing a tour.
 Built on the site of his grandparents’ family home, it was named after his mother, Modesta Maria.

 Designed by Carlos’s sister, who is a local architect, Casa Modesta consists of two whitewashed buildings that offer guests a common kitchen and bar area, complete with a centuries old bread oven and wine cellar.
 The second building features a small lounge and reception area as well as dining hall.
 This is where you will be treated to the best breakfast before you start your day exploring Algarve region.

 Every room, ours was #9, offers a large private terrace where you can enjoy both the sunrise and sunset.
 The interior design includes a mix of traditional materials, like the terracotta floor tiles, but is decorated with modern elements as well as family heirlooms.
 And lastly, the brother of Carlos, is the wonderful host and cook who will prepare the most delicious daily breakfast.
 Guests are also offered the option for making reservations to join for dinner.
 We did, and it was by far the best meal we enjoyed while in Portugal.

 I hope this has inspired your planning to the Algarve region.
-There is much to explore so give yourself a few days to see how much this region has to offer.
+There is much to explore, so give yourself several days to see how much this region has to offer.